-If you want to learn more about how to find suitable gluten free food, how to avoid cross contamination, how to read labels etc then check out my Gluten Free Diet: Basics online course.
+If you want to learn more about how to find suitable gluten free food, how to avoid cross contamination, how to read labels etc then check out my Say Goodbye To Gluten online course.
 In it I outline everything you need to adapt to the gluten free diet quickly and easily.

 Naturally gluten free snack & meal ideas